Salesforce Chatter: An Evaluation of Collaboration Components

 Know what you’re following

 You can follow users and “Objects,” like records and accounts on Chatter.
 Following an Object will give you real-time updates about any changes.
 Following a user shows you that person’s profile updates and any information they share.
 Be careful about what you decide to track.
-Following too much information could overwhelm your feed and cause app overload.
+Following too much information could overwhelm your feed and cause notification overload.

 Make your posts valuable and relevant

 Ensure you post information in the right groups and locations.
 Anything you share needs to be relevant and valuable to the people who will read it.
 Sometimes it will make more sense to send a private message or have a meeting than post an update.